ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 Upon receiving a request to validate the PRID, the system validates the PRID against the defined policy
 1. Validates if the received PRID contains number of digits as configured by the ADMIN
-1. In absence of the configured length, validates if the PRID received should contain 14 digits
 1. Validates the PRID received as per the PRID generation logic
-1. In case of Exceptions, triggers relevant error messages
 1. Responds to the source with appropriate message
 1. Raises an alert in case of listed exceptions as defined below
 ### <p align="left"> **1.
 Type: Success – Info Message**